dntoll/1dv600/A3/README.md

 ### Rules for the Automated tests
-* To be approved, you need four succeeding automated unit tests that are testing two methods used in the hangman sourceccode.
+* To be approved, you need at least four succeeding automated unit tests that are testing two methods used in the hangman sourceccode.
+All four tests should potentially be able to fail independently for different versions of the system.
 * To be approved, you also need one failing automated unit test that is testing an unfinished method you added for this exercise.
+The unfinished method should contain commented out code that makes the test succeed.
 * To be approved, all tests must be useful and make make sense.
-There should be a bug for which the test fails.
+One should be able to create a bug for which each test fails.
 * To be approved, you must run all tests and take a screenshot of the test-result, and include that in your document-report.
-This should showcase that one test fail.
+This should showcase that one test fail and four tests succeed.
-* To be approved, include your automated unit-test-cases in the test-plan document under its own heading.
+* To be approved, include readable screenshots of your automated unit-test-cases in the test-plan document under its own heading, as subtext include "link" to actual test-code in your repository.
 * To be approved, Make the code readable (perhaps best with screenshots from your editor).

 For higher grade, you need to submit more unit tests covering your system.
-These tests should also make sense.
+These tests should also make sense(be able to fail independently from the other tests).
 * Good: Two classes with a dependency have tests for all methods.
 Report is easy to read and reasonable.
 And above...
 * Excellent: All hangman sourcecode (all methods and all classes (at least 5 classes with dependencies) are covered by tests.
 Show this by running a Coverage tool and include screenshot of that.
 Report is excellent written.
 And above...